-- TripBuzz found 12 things to do with kids in or near Bluff, Utah, including 8 fun activities for kids in nearby cities within 25 miles like Blanding and Mexican Hat.
+- We discovered a total of 11 date ideas in or near Bluff, Utah, including 8 fun or romantic activities in nearby cities within 25 miles like Blanding and Mexican Hat.

 The settlement of Bluff Fort Historic Site has been recently rebuilt and refurbished.
 The visitor's center and on-site historic buildings are available for self guided tours during business hours, and photographs can be taken throughout the settlement.